ACoAs MANIPULATING Self & Others (Part 3c)

 — OR the deadline has past & we don’t get the benefit of a discount, miss a class or a needed product, a reunion, a party….

-▶ Of course we’re painfully aware of all this, but as long as we’re stuck: worried
+worried▶ Of course we’re painfully aware of all this, but as long as we’re stuck:

 — we’re full of anxiety & S-H for not doing it Perfectly

-But, like any good addict, we’ll do it the same way all over again, & again!
+💔 But, like any good addict, we’ll do it the same way all over again, & again!
 WHAT?
 How can this be an addiction?
 WELL…. in this case it’s the addiction to: Fear + Adrenalin + S-H = Drama.
-This formula has become so much a part of our lives since childhood that we keep doing things (or not) to re-enforce the chemical surges it creates.
+This formula has become so much a part of our life since childhood that we keep doing things (or not) to re-enforce the chemical surges it creates.

 Yet under this self-inflicted ‘excitement’, the WIC is just trying to protect itself the only way it knows how – by NOT doing anything.
 Yet it’s not enough to just label it as part of our ACoA damage, which it is.
 We need to know how it all got started (Past) & how we perpetuate it (Present).

 But we aren’t allowed to say NO to the inner Pressure-er (“what will they think if I don’t show up? / what if I miss out on something / maybe this will have the perfect answer to all my problems?….”).
-So instead of firmly deciding Yes or No, we dither & obsess, do nothing & then hate ourselvesindecisive
+SO instead of firmly deciding Yes or No, we dither & obsess, do nothing & then hate ourselvesindecisive

 • are never supposed to say NO to what someone else suggests, offers, wants – especially if it’s good for us.
 Besides “Why do they want to be with me?
 Why are they being so nice?”
 So for those times we don’t rush to people-please, we make promises we eventually flake out on, make excuses or just lie, until people get angry &/or give up on us.